atlassian/jira-cloud-for-sketch/README.md

 `plist` that lives at `~/Library/Preferences/plugin.sketch.jira-sketch-plugin` (see `src/prefs.js`).

-### Jira authentication and integration
+### JIRA authentication and integration

-The plugin uses a companion [Atlassian Connect] add-on to integrate with Jira.
-The add-on allows a user to securely link a plugin instance to their JIRA Cloud account via an OAuth-like 'dance' and subsequently providing [bearer tokens] for plugin instances to authenticate directly with the Jira REST API (see `src/auth.js` and `src/jira.js` for details).
-The companion add-on is a system add-on, and will be automatically installed in any given Jira Cloud instance.
+The plugin uses a companion [Atlassian Connect] add-on to integrate with JIRA Cloud.
+The add-on allows a user to securely link a plugin instance to their JIRA Cloud account via an OAuth-like 'dance' and subsequently providing [bearer tokens] for plugin instances to authenticate directly with the JIRA REST API (see `src/auth.js` and `src/jira.js` for details).
+The companion add-on is a system add-on, and will be automatically installed in any given JIRA Cloud instance.

 ### Logging